KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 What are Kylo's origins?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Kylo was developed by `Think Big <https://www.thinkbiganalytics.com>`_ (a Teradata company) in use at a dozen major corporations globally.
+Kylo was developed by Think Big_ (a Teradata company) and it is in use at a dozen major corporations globally.
 Think Big provides big data and
 analytics consulting to the world's largest organizations across every industry with over 7 years and 150 successful big data projects.
 Think Big has been a
 major beneficiary of the open-source Hadoop ecosystem and elected to open-source Kylo in order to contribute back to the community and improve value.